Getting Started

 CAN MY CHILD WORK AHEAD?

-EDGE curriculum is self-paced but only within the parameters of the classwork released a week at a time by the teacher.
-If you have a circumstance that might require unlocking more than one week at a time, you can discuss this with your students teacher(s).
+EDGE curriculum is self-paced but only within the parameters of the classwork released a week at a time by the instructor.
+If you have a circumstance that might require unlocking more than one week at a time, you can discuss this with your students instructor(s).
 You can also ask for additional work through google classroom if your student is looking for an added challenge.

 DO I NEED TO HAVE INTERENT ACCESS OR A COMPUTER?